 2. Elizabeth II

 Given the length of her reign and her towering significance in British culture, it’s strange to think that Elizabeth II wasn’t expected to become queen when she was born.
 Her uncle, Edward VIII, infamously abdicated the throne after he fell in love with divorced American socialite Wallis Simpson.
 This led to his younger brother, Elizabeth’s father, taking the crown as George VI.
 His death in February 1952 ushered in the second Elizabethan age, which has lasted over seven decades.

-Some other pieces of royal trivia: Elizabeth II has owned more than 30 corgis since becoming queen, as well as a cocker spaniel called Bisto.
-She also speaks fluent French, and has given official addresses in the language.
+Some other pieces of royal trivia: Elizabeth II owned more than 30 corgis since becoming queen, as well as a cocker spaniel called Bisto.
+She also spoke fluent French, and gave official addresses in the language.

 1. Louis XIV

 Reign length: 72 years, 110 days